Algebra for Class 6

 Examples:

-5p and 2q/3 are like terms.
-Terms share the different variable factors p and q.
+5p and 2q/3 are unlike terms as these terms share the different variable factors p and q.

-−5x, 5y and 12x2 are like terms.
-Terms share the different variable factors x, y and x2.
+−5x, 5y and 12x2 are unlike terms as these terms share the different variable factors x, y and x2.

 Substitution